louis7/BlockcoinX_DevBuild/README.md

 # BlockcoinX (DevBuild)

-A crypto price index and news web app
+Currently this is a crypto price index and news web app.
+Future features will allow you to hold your crypto currencies in one easy wallet and spend it at a crypto app store.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.